-What are the treatments for a postpartum mood disorder?
+What are the treatments for a perinatal mood disorder?

-Decisions about treatment for postpartum mood disorders vary according to the severity of symptoms.
-Professional opinion, however, often supports the use of antidepressant medications in combination with psychotherapy from a qualified family therapist.
+Decisions about treatment for perinatal mood and anxiety disorders vary according to the severity of symptoms.
+Professional opinion, however, generally supports the use of antidepressant medications in combination with psychotherapy from a qualified family therapist with specialized training in maternal mental illness.
 Family and couples therapy is also effective, allowing the family and/or partner to better understand the depression and be a source of support for the mother.
+Fathers are also at risk for a depression during the postpartum period and therapy provides a safe space where men can explore their unique experience.
 A marriage and family therapist may work with the couple to explore the history of each person's feelings, and will focus on solutions that the family can implement right away.

-Group psychotherapy, involving the participation of other women who are experiencing a postpartum mood disorder, has also been found to improve depression by reducing the feelings of isolation that many women feel in the early months after childbirth.
+Group psychotherapy, involving the participation of other women who are experiencing a perinatal mood disorder has also been found to improve depression by reducing the feelings of isolation that many women feel in the early months after childbirth.
 It is important to know that if you are breastfeeding, it may not be necessary to stop while taking antidepressants.
-Be sure to consult with your doctor about medication options that are appropriate for your particular circumstances.
+Be sure to consult with your doctor or a reproductive psychiatrist about medication options that are appropriate for your circumstances.

-Although a postpartum depression might not always be preventable, it certainly is possible to diminish the severity of symptoms, should they occur.
-Even before delivery, locate the stressors in your life and eliminate them.
+Although a perinatal mood disorder might not always be preventable, it certainly is possible to diminish the severity of symptoms, should they occur.
+Even before delivery, try to identify and try to minimize significant stressors and if possible delay any major changes like a family move.
 Put a support system in place during pregnancy so that you will feel less alone and overwhelmed after the baby arrives.
-In the months following childbirth, plan for free time, get plenty of rest, and do not deny your feelings or feel guilty for having them.
-Educating yourself about postpartum mood disorders is one of the best ways to ensure early diagnosis and proper treatment.
-Postpartum mood disorders are treatable, and seeking the help of a qualified therapist is essential.
+In the months following childbirth, make sure you have plenty of help so that you can manage time for self-care, get plenty of rest, and do not deny your feelings or feel guilty for having them.
+Educating yourself is one of the best ways to ensure early diagnosis and proper treatment.,.
+Perinatal mood and anxiety disorders are treatable.
+It’s important for women and their families to know that they are not alone, they are not to blame and with the proper treatment, you will get well.
+Seeking the help of a qualified therapist is essential to a solid recovery.